userbotindo/Anjani/CONTRIBUTING.md

 ### Pull Requests

--   The latest version of the code is always in the `staging` branch.
+-   The latest version of the code is always in the `master` branch.
 Please make your pull requests against that branch.
 -   Pull request need approval from at least one maintainer before it can be merged.
 -   We encourage you to test your code before submitting a pull request.
 -   If you are adding a new feature, please provide a clear description in the pull request.